Currently Enrolling Trials

 The FDA approval of Ravicti was based on separate studies in adults and pediatrics.

 Clinical Studies in Adults

 A randomized, double-blind, active-controlled, crossover, non-inferiority study enrolled 45 subjects with UCDs who had been on sodium phenylbutyrate prior to enrollment.
 The trial was designed to compare Ravicti to sodium phenylbutyrate by evaluating venous ammonia levels.
-The primary endpoint was to establish non-inferiority in the 24-hour AUC (a measure of exposure to ammonia over 24 hours) for venous ammonia on days 14 and 28 when the drugs were expected to be at steady state.
-The subjects were randomized to Sodium phenylbutyrate for 2 weeks followed by Ravicti for 2 weeks or Ravicti for 2 weeks followed by Sodium phenylbutyrate for 2 weeks.
+The primary endpoint was to establish non-inferiority in the 24-hour AUC (a measure of exposure to ammonia over 24 hours) for venous ammonia on days 14 and 28, when the drugs were expected to be at steady state.
+The subjects were randomized to sodium phenylbutyrate for two weeks, followed by Ravicti for 2twoweeks or Ravicti for two weeks followed by Sodium phenylbutyrate for two weeks.
 The dose of Ravicti was calculated to deliver the same amount of PBA as the sodium phenylbutyrate dose the patients were taking when they entered the trial.
 Both treatments were administered three times daily with meals.
 Forty-four subjects were evaluable for analysis.
 Ravicti was noninferior to sodium phenylbutyrate with respect to the 24-hour AUC for ammonia.
 Mean 24-hour AUCs for venous ammonia during steady-state dosing were 866 µmol/L hour and 977 µmol/L hour with Ravicti and sodium phenylbutyrate, respectively.